Last Comic Standing: Season 3 (2004)

-While Last Comic Standing Season Two was airing, NBC agreed to produce a third season, which would air during the fall of 2004.
+While Season 2 was still airing, NBC agreed to produce a third season, which would air during the fall of 2004.
 Season three, dubbed the "Battle of the Best", consisted of a competition between the final ten comedians from seasons one and two.
-The grand prize awarded this season was a flat $250,000 (unlike previous seasons' prizes, which included a talent contract and a television special).
+The grand prize awarded for the season was only $250,000 (unlike previous seasons' prizes which included a talent contract and a television special).
 Alonzo Bodden, the runner-up from Season 2, was the winner and Dave Mordal, the seventh place man from Season 1, was the runner-up.
-The third place men were John Heffron, the Season 2 winner and Rich Vos, the third place man from Season 1 and Bonnie McFarlane's husband.
-Season 2's first-eliminated Bonnie McFarlane chose not to participate in this season for unspecified reasons.
-She was replaced by a finalists judge competition of four comics who made it to the Hawaii round; the winner of that competition was Jessica Kirson, who was eliminated first from season 2.
+The third place men were John Heffron, the Season 2 winner and Rich Vos, the third place man from Season 1.
+Season 2's first-eliminated Bonnie McFarlane (whom Vos would marry the following year) chose not to participate in this season for unspecified reasons, leaving the other Season 2 comedians to select her replacement from among four comics who made it to that season's Las Vegas finals round; their near-unanimous choice was Jessica Kirson.
 Celebrities appearing in the season were Jeffrey Ross, Triumph the Insult Comic Dog, Louie Anderson and Carrot Top.
-Episodes would be shown as 1 hour and the finale was a half-hour long.
+Episodes were 1 hour and the finale was a half-hour long.